 When crafting your resume education information should be displayed somewhere on the page.
 Learn where it should go here.

-After your work experience, the next most important factor that hiring managers look at on your resume is your educational background.
+After your work experience, the next most important factor hiring managers look at on your resume is your educational background.
 Very often, there will be an education requirement for the job you want.
 To make sure a hiring manager knows that you meet this requirement, you should always include an education section on your resume.

 To highlight your education, put this section directly below your career objective or summary of qualifications.
 To de-emphasize it, put this section last.
 To see examples of different ways to present your educational background on your resume, see the profiles below.